-1 Paul, a bond-servant of Christ Jesus, called to be an apostle, separated to the gospel of God, 2 which he promised beforehand through his prophets in the Holy Scriptures, 3 and which centers around his Son, who was born of the seed of David according to the flesh, 4 and appointed Son of God with1 power according to the Spirit of holiness by the resurrection from the dead: Jesus Christ our Lord.
-5 Through him we have received grace and apostleship for obedience to the faith among all nations for his name’s sake, 6 among whom you as well are the called of Jesus Christ.
-7 To all who are in Rome, dearly loved by God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.
+1 Paul, a bond-servant of Christ Jesus, called to be an apostle, separated to the gospel of God, 2 which he promised beforehand through his prophets in the Holy Scriptures, 3 and which centers around his Son, who was born of the seed of David according to the flesh, 4 and appointed Son-of-God-in-power1 according to the Spirit of Holiness by his resurrection from the dead: Jesus Christ our Lord.
+5 Through him we have received grace and apostleship for obedience to the faith among all nations for his name’s sake, 6 among whom you also are the called of Jesus Christ.
+7 To all who are in Rome, dearly loved by God, called to be saints: Grace to you, and peace, from God our Father and the Lord Jesus Christ.

 Paul’s Longing to Visit Rome